The Community We Serve

 |One in five tribal college students must travel more than 50 miles to attend classes.

-- The average cost of attendance at a tribal college (including tuition, room, board, books and supplies) is $14,566 for 2012-13.
+- The average cost of attendance at a tribal college (including tuition, room, board, books and supplies) was $14,566 for 2012-13.

+- Only one in 20 (or 5%) of American Indian College Fund scholarship applicants can afford to go to college without financial assistance.
 College is simply out of reach for most Native students.

-- One in 20 (or 5%) of American Indian College Fund scholarship applicants, can afford to go to college without financial assistance.

 →Download our brochure about how you can help the American Indian College Fund to support Native students.